henrysky/astroNN/docs/source/galaxy10.rst

     ├── Class 8 (1466 images): Disk, Face-on, Medium Spiral
     └── Class 9 (1045 images): Disk, Face-on, Loose Spiral

-Since the classes are completely mutually exclusive but the classification from Galaxy Zoo is in the form of votes due to the fact that Galaxy Zoo relies on human volunteers to classify galaxy images.
-Galaxy10 only contains images with more than 55% of votes of that image (meaning more than 55% votes among 10 classes, if none of the classes get more than 55%, it will not be included in Galaxy10).
+Since the classes are completely mutually exclusive but due to the fact that Galaxy Zoo relies on human volunteers to classify (vote) galaxy images, Galaxy10 only contains images with more than 55% of votes of that image (meaning more than 55% votes among 10 classes, if none of the classes get more than 55%, it will not be included in Galaxy10).

+The original images are 424x424, but were cropped to 207x207 and then downscaled 3 times to 69x69 in order to make them manageable on most computer and graphics card memory.

 There is no guarantee on the accuracy of the labels.
 Moreover, Galaxy10 is not a balanced dataset and it should only be used for educational or experimental purpose.
 If you use Galaxy10 for research purpose, please cite Galaxy Zoo and